 Knowing Your Toy Philosophy

-Knowing your toy philosophy will in part determine whether you use shelving or cabinets, storage bins or baskets.
-If you don’t know what your goal is ahead of time, you may end up with a organizational system that is beautiful and neat but doesn’t quite fit your needs.
+Knowing your toy philosophy will determine whether you use shelving or cabinets, storage bins, or baskets.
+If you don’t know what your goal is ahead of time, you may end up with an organizational system that is beautiful and neat but doesn’t quite fit your needs.

 Organizing with Toy Sets

 Toy sets – such as trains and train tracks, baby doll accessories, legos, building blocks or kitchen sets – enhance play, make clean-up easier, and promote sharing.
 They’re also much easier to clean up and organize than individual toys.

 I highly recommend cleaning up toy sets at the end of each day (or when they’re done being played with for more involved sets such as a large Lego construction) as an important part of keeping sets nice and together.
 Cleaning up regularly means you’re more likely to notice missing pieces while you still have an idea of where they might have disappeared to.

 The question, then, is how to organize these toy sets.
 I’ve been known to use a plastic grocery bag in a pinch, but there are lots of other options out there as well:

 - Baskets.
 You can pick up inexpensive baskets at the dollar store or yard sales or choose a more expensive variety for aesthetic appeal.
 Either way, using baskets is a great idea for keeping toy sets together and organized and including them as part of your home decorating.

 - Colorful bins or boxes.
 Whether you choose cloth bins or plastic buckets/boxes, these are another great option for organizing children’s toys while still incorporating the storage unit into your decorating in kids’ rooms or playrooms.